-57 Article 53, paragraph 16-ter of Legislative Decree no. 165/2001 bans employees who, in the past three years of service, had exercised powers of authority or negotiation in the public sector, from carrying out, in the first three years after leaving this employment, work or professional undertakings for/with private subjects who were recipients of the activity provided by the public authority discharged by means of these powers (known as "pantouflage").
+59 Article 53, paragraph 16-ter of Legislative Decree no. 165/2001 bans employees who, in the past three years of service, had exercised powers of authority or negotiation in the public sector, from carrying out, in the first three years after leaving this employment, work or professional undertakings for/with private subjects who were recipients of the activity provided by the public authority discharged by means of these powers (known as "pantouflage").

-- It is obligatory to supply adequate motivation for every teaching post conferred; - It is obligatory to prepare a quarterly report containing the following information: list of teachers, Master programs/courses of reference, sums agreed, length of the appointment.
+conventions and Master programs must be chosen and, in any case, evaluated using transparent methods according to the specific corporate procedure; furthermore, wherever teachers and lecturers are imposed by the commissioning company, MIP must always require a specific written statement giving detailed reasons for the request, as well as contractually providing authority in terms of co- ordination and control over the performance of these external teachers and lecturers; • the relative contracts must be stipulated in compliance with authoritative powers, mandates and powers of attorney; potential conflicts of interest must be brought to the knowledge of the relative function manager and submitted promptly to the Supervisory Board to be examined; general and transparent criteria must be established to determine a maximum price for each single collaboration, including through the acquisition of several quotes; general rules must be established especially for payment terms and conditions; benchmarking initiatives must be planned to make comparisons with market economic values; any potential deviation must be justified and motivated; Contracts The contracts between MIP and collaborators, consultants and partners must be in writing and include all relative terms and conditions; they must contain standard clauses agreed together with the Supervisory Board, with the purpose of ensuring that the parties comply with Legislative Decree no. 231/2001, as well as regulating the consequences of the violation by the same of the crimes referred to in Legislative Decree no. 231/2001 (for example express termination clauses or penalty clauses).
+Specific anti-bribery measures Measures promoting transparency It is obligatory to supply adequate motivation for every teaching post conferred; It is obligatory to prepare a quarterly report containing the following information: list of teachers, Master programs/courses of reference, sums agreed, length of the appointment.

-- Adopt a system for programming and budgeting the teaching appointments; - Verification and regulation of any extension to contracts through an appropriate recording and monitoring system; - Verification that teaching actually takes place, including by signing the classroom register; - Adoption of a system to assess performance of teachers through questionnaires compiled by students.

-Measures concerning training

-All MIP teachers must be suitably trained in the ethical principles and standards of behaviour, in view of preventing fraudulent acts that may damage MIP from being committed.
+Measures of control and regulation Adopt a system for programming and budgeting the teaching appointments; Verification and regulation of any extension to contracts through an appropriate recording and monitoring system; Verification that teaching actually takes place, including by signing the classroom register; Adoption of a system to assess performance of teachers through questionnaires compiled by students.
+Measures concerning training • All MIP teachers must be suitably trained in the ethical principles and standards of behaviour, in view of preventing fraudulent acts that may damage MIP from being committed.
 Training is to be repeated on an annual basis.

-- Where possible, and where no highly technical specifications are required, the rotation of appointments and consultancies applies; - The extension to commissions and consultancies must be duly motivated, including in function of the level of trust established, the specific competencies and the know-how acquired.

-Any exponent must be able to inform the Supervisory Body about potential abnormal behaviour through MIP's "whistleblowing" procedure, without this warning leading to negative consequences for the reporting party.

-• On accepting a job offer, the professor, lecturer or teacher must sign a declaration certifying that there is no conflict of interest that can affect MIP.
+Measures concerning job rotation Where possible, and where no highly technical specifications are required, the rotation of appointments and consultancies applies; The extension to commissions and consultancies must be duly motivated, including in function of the level of trust established, the specific competencies and the know-how acquired.
+Warning and reporting measures • Any exponent must be able to inform the Supervisory Body about potential abnormal behaviour through MIP's "whistleblowing" procedure, without this warning leading to negative consequences for the reporting party.
+Measures to prevent and manage conflicts of interest On accepting a job offer, the professor, lecturer or teacher must sign a declaration certifying that there is no conflict of interest that can affect MIP.
 Measures to detect and manage situations where a position is incompatible with other positions or where someone cannot be appointed to a position under specific legal reasons